openwallet-foundation-labs/vc-api/apps/vc-api/docs/example-exchange-definitions/multi-credential-exchange-definition-with-or-condition.md

 }
 ```

-2. The Holder is required to present one credential mandatorily and any one out of two credential.
+2. The Holder is required to present one credential mandatorily and any one out of two credentials.

-* The below `presentation-definition` requires the holder to present at least 2 Verifiable Credential of 3 mentioned Verifiable Credential.
+* The below `presentation-definition` requires the holder to present at least 2 Verifiable Credentials of the 3 mentioned Verifiable Credentials.

-* The required credentials are categorized in two groups, `group : ["A"]` contains validation for `PermanentResidentCard` and `ConsentCredential` while `group : ["B"]` validates `DrivingLicense`.
+* The required credentials are categorised into two groups: `group : ["A"]` contains validation for `PermanentResidentCard` and `ConsentCredential`, while `group : ["B"]` validates `DrivingLicense`.

-* The `submission_requirements` specifies two requirements, one is for `group : ["A"]` which has `min` set to `1`.
+* The `submission_requirements` specifies two requirements; one is for `group : ["A"]`, which has `min` set to `1`.
 This indicates that only one credential needs to be presented out of `PermanentResidentCard` and `ConsentCredential`.
-The other is for `group : ["B"]` which also has `min` set to `1` but since the `group` lists only one credential it becomes mandatorily to present, which is the `DrivingLicense`.
+The other is for `group : ["B"]` which also has `min` set to `1`, but since the `group` lists only one credential, it becomes mandatory to present it, which is the `DrivingLicense`.

 ```json
 {